Spotify didn’t kill the radio star…you did. Yes, you – the all-powerful consumer with the buying power and limited attention span.

 “It would assist an organised system where chances of ignored submissions could be possibly reduced.
 It could also help to avoid cases of fraud and being duped by false ideas such as there’s payment involved in getting airplay,” he said.

-Hiring a manager to sort out marketing and promotional work is a luxury few local performance can afford.
-Many rely on no other but themselves to organise bookings, discover potential gigs, coordinate funding, media coverage, videography, photography and everything else.
+Hiring a manager to sort out marketing and promotional work is a luxury few local performances can afford.
+Many rely on no other but themselves to organise bookings, discover potential gigs, coordinate funding, media coverage, videography, photography, and everything else.
 This is usually on top of looking after a regular job and, or a family.

 Independent producer, Madan Theertha Pathy says this needs to change as it is rare for DIY musicians to get a healthy chunk of the fame and fortune cookie.